fledge-iot/fledge/docs/storage.rst

   - **Audit Retention**: This defines the number of day for which the audit log entries will be retained.
 Once the entries reach this age they will be removed from the system.

   - **Task Retention**: This defines the number of days for which history if task execution within Fledge is maintained.

+Note: This configuration category will not appear until after the system purge process has run for the first time.